monofonik/mykileaks/README.md

-## MykiLeaks - Overcharge assessment for myki.com.au statements
+## MykiLeaks - Check your http://myki.com.au statement for overcharges

 This project is the core PHP library that powers the http://mykileaks.org website.
 For more information visit http://monofonik.net/2011/09/the-mykileaks-faq/.